And Google’s biggest change in the online search industry is almost here…

 For your users to stay longer on your website, feeding them high quality and engaging content will be a great idea.
 Hence, develop high-quality content like audios, videos, images, etc., that tells stories.

-4) Internal Linking: Proper internal linking on mobile is a must to ensure that your users don’t struggle to navigate for accessign a particular information that can be easily discovered on the desktop version of your site.
+Proper internal linking on mobile is a must to ensure that your users don’t struggle to navigate for accessing particular information that can be easily discovered on the desktop version of your site.
 Same can happen when Google crawls the mobile website.

 Hence, it will be important that the internal linking on the mobile site closely replicate the desktop to prevent a drop in your site rankings.